klauswiese/Planet/README.md

 ## 4.1 Available Image Collections

-Planet have daily images taken by dove satellites (with this type of account we dont have access to daily images), derivate from this images they generate biannual composites (mostly cloud free) and monthly images for monitorig forest in the tropics.
+Planet have daily images taken by dove satellites (with this type of account we do not have access to daily images), derivate from this images they generate biannual composites (mostly cloud free) and monthly images for monitorig forest in the tropics.

 ### 4.1.1 Planet Scope Tropical Normalized Analysis Biannual Archive